juhamyllari/pentomino-tiler/Documentation/Implementation_Document.md

 ## General Application Structure

+The user interacts with a simple JavaFX GUI.
+The workflow is described in the [Usage Document](Usage.md).

 ### Setting Up the Search

 The parameters of a search problem are contained in a Search object.
 The search object has methods for running the search and retrieving the results.
 The Search constructor takes as its sole parameter a Board object which represents the pentomino board to be tiled.